-Vehicular access to the airport is provided by Airport Drive connecting from to east/west Gateway Drive (U.S. Highway 2).
+Airport Drive provides vehicular access to the airport connecting from to east/west Gateway Drive (U.S. Highway 2).
 Airport Drive provides landside access to every facility on the airfield and terminates at the ARFF/SRE complex.
 There is a roundabout on the southern-portion of the passenger terminal area eliminate left-turning movements from vehicles returning to the terminal.
-There is adequate access to the terminal, ample opportunities to access parking and to return to the terminal.
+There is adequate access to the terminal, many opportunities to access parking and to return to the terminal.
 Airport Drive was reconstructed and reconfigured near the passenger terminal in 2010.

-Airport Drive and associated public parking lot center access aisles are in need of pavement reconstruction north of the passenger terminal.
+Airport Drive and associated public parking lot center access aisles need pavement reconstruction north of the passenger terminal.
 An ultimate consideration would be to realign Airport Drive around the terminal parking lots to eliminate pedestrian crossings and provide additional parking opportunities.
 Constructing islands would help improve traffic flow and circulation at the north terminal intersection.
 An additional improvement would be a cell-phone waiting lot to allow personal vehicles (or ride-sharing operators) to queue to eliminate wait times in front of the terminal.